JakeFRCSE/BiCodeRAG/README.md

 cd YOUR_PATH_TO_BiCodeRAG
 ```
 3. Train
-Make sure you have more than 16GM of vRAM for meta-llama/llama-3.2-1B model.
+Make sure you have more than 32GM of vRAM for meta-llama/llama-3.2-1B model.

-This Example is for training and evaluating on NQ dataset.

 ```bash
 python train.py --train_data ./open_domain_data/NQ/train.json \